Teufelauto/Hytale-Weapon-Scraper/README.md

 The JSON or CSV can be saved to a different location by changing Output PreRelease path or name in app_settings.json

+Editing Weapon_Dictionary.json will allow you to add weapons, or remove columns from the output.
+That would require a tutorial.
+Additional weapons are being configured.
+Still need to add info to table from another location in the zip.

 Coded in Godot 4.6.
 (Because it's easy to compile.)